gunter1994/Video-Summarization-with-Superframe-Segmentation/README.md

 If you wish to run my demo, you will need my static folder.

 Simply download from [here](notyetsetup.com), and place in flask/app so that its flask/app/static.
+You will also need an additional python library.

+- flask

 ### Creating your own Demo
 - create static folder within flask/app